mehulagg/gitlab/doc/administration/pages/index.md

    ```

 1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure).
-1. If you're using [Pages Access Control](#access-control), update Redirect URI in the `GitLab Pages`
+1. If you're using [Pages Access Control](#access-control), update the redirect URI in the GitLab Pages
 [System OAuth application](../../integration/oauth_provider.md#instance-wide-applications)
-to use HTTPS protocol.
+to use the HTTPS protocol.

 WARNING:
 Multiple wildcards for one instance is not supported.
 Only one wildcard per instance can be assigned.